Ernest A. Batchelder: Career

-One of Batchelder's famous earliest commissions became Los Angeles Historical-Cultural Monument No. 137: a Dutch-themed Chocolate Shop.
-The walls were crowned with tiles of Dutch maidens, wooden clogs, and windmills.
-"It's certainly one of the most beautiful and extravagant tile interiors in Los Angeles or anywhere," said Ken Bernstein, manager of the city's Office of Historic Resources.
-"It's a remarkable example of the use of ceramic tile and a preeminent example of Batchelder's work."
+One of Batchelder's earliest and most notable commissions was a Dutch-themed Chocolate Shop, in which the walls were crowned with tiles of Dutch maidens, wooden clogs, and windmills.
+The entire work has been called "one of the most beautiful and extravagant tile interiors in Los Angeles or anywhere."
+One of Batchelder's last and largest projects was Hotel Hershey in Hershey, Pennsylvania.
+Batchelder tiles were used on the walls, floors, and stair risers of the building's fountain room, complete with central pool and a mezzanine level.